Under The Cowl1 of 12

 No matter which camp you fall in, West's wry portrayal of Batman is undoubtedly the most influential live action performance on this list.
 His subtle, self-aware humor affected perceptions of Batman for decades and even influenced the direction of the comic books of the 60s.

-And though Batman has come along way from the "Biff!
+And though Batman has come a long way from the "Biff!
 Bang!
 Pow!" of Batman, West is still synonymous with the character and even the very idea of the Caped Crusader - a fact proved by the tremendous response to his passing earlier this year.

 Though his performance has only ever extended to Batman's voice, Kevin Conroy's take on both Bruce Wayne and his cowled alter ego in Batman: The Animated Series remains the definitive take on the Dark Knight, having voiced the character consistently in animated series, movies, and video games for almost 25 years.